lyraproj/docs/_docs/writing-workflow.md

 Use a YAML workflow to write steps for declarative resources or reference other workflows.

-Before you start writing your workflow, think about map out the resources you're creating and think about the parameters that each step requires.
+Before you start writing your workflow, map out the resources you're creating and think about the parameters that each step requires.
 Look at the typesets in Lyra's build/types directory to get an idea of the required attributes for the type you're using.

 ## Declaring parameters and returns